Calibrating Weather Instruments: Ensure Accurate Readings for Better Weather Predictions

 • Rain Gauges: These collect rainwater to tell me how much precipitation has fallen.
 If it’s not calibrated right, I might prepare for a drought when it’s really a downpour.

-Related articles you may like: Unlock Your Creativity: Essential Nature Drawing Techniques for Stunning Art
+Related articles you may like: Unleash Your Creativity with Fun Nature Journaling Games for All Ages

 Calibration Methods